Multi-State Family Law Lawyers at Stange Law Firm

 When family lawyers represent clients in abuse and neglect proceedings, they are working to help defend their clients against the reports of abuse or neglect, or they are helping their clients regain custody of their children by assisting them in complying with services and other requirements.
 Because the standard for terminating parental rights is high, family law attorneys work hard to advocate for their clients when the state seeks to terminate those rights.

-Do I Need An Aggressive Family Lawyer?
+Do I Need An Aggressive Domestic Relations Lawyer?

 Sometimes, individuals indicate that they want an aggressive family lawyer to represent them in their case.
 The reality is that aggression is rarely persuasive to a family court judge.
 What most clients should seek in a family law attorney is somebody who zealously represents their interests and provides competent, communicative, and diligent representation.